dongqiuyepu/CustomLLM/sqlchain/README.md

 Install sqlite db

-pip freeze -r requirements.txt
+Install dependencies with command: pip freeze -r requirements.txt

-create a database called Chinook.
+Create a database called Chinook.
 You can do this by connecting to SQLite with the following command: sqlite3 Chinook.db

 Now you can run the script.
-To run it from the file, use the following command:
+To run it from the file, use the following command: .read Chinook_Sqlite.sql
-.read Chinook_Sqlite.sql

-perform main.py
+Perform src/main.py to plot the histogram